BTCTrader/broker-api-docs/README.md

 * volume: Total volume in the last 24 hours
 * bid: Highest current bid
 * ask: Lowest current ask
-* open: Price of the opening trade on the current day
+* open: Price of the opening trade in the last 24 hours
 * average: Average Price in the last 24 hours

 ## Order Book